bgd-labs/aave-proposals-v3/src/20240723_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnershipPhase2/TokenLogicKarpatkeyServiceProviderPartnershipPhase2.md

 # Specification

-The createStream() method of the IAaveEcosystemReserveController will be called to create two streams with a start time block 1718673864:
+The createStream() method of the IAaveEcosystemReserveController will be called to create two streams when the payload gets executed:

 **karpatkey**
 Stream: 250k GHO over 180 days